 Constructive discussions took place with increased urgency in to February 2015 with the Scottish Government, SFC, GCRB, and the three College Boards to agree a Curriculum and Estates Strategy for Glasgow, and in doing so, ensure that the City of Glasgow College receives the equivalent of 210,000 wSUMs within an agreed timeframe.
+(Now referred to as 180,000+ Credits).

-The Funding Council has consistently maintained its commitment to the question of ensuring that CoGC will deliver 210,000 wSUMs.
+The Funding Council has consistently maintained its commitment to the question of ensuring that CoGC will deliver 210,000 wSUMs (180,000+ Credits).
 Growth of CoGC delivery and transfer of SUMs from both Glasgow Kelvin and Glasgow Clyde colleges, and efficiency savings by CoGC, has been agreed (Feb 2015).
 This involves the closure of Glasgow Kelvin City Campus, efficiency gains by CoGC, and interim financial support from SFC to address the funding shortfall for CoGC to 2018/19.

-Within the Regional Outcome Agreement and agreed Curriculum and Estates Plan for the Glasgow Region, it is now clear that there will be a transitional move of WSUMs from Kelvin and Clyde Colleges and additional growth to ensure that the 210k WSUMs target for CoGC is achieved.
+Within the Regional Outcome Agreement and agreed Curriculum and Estates Plan for the Glasgow Region, it is now clear that there will be a transitional move of WSUMs from Kelvin and Clyde Colleges and additional growth to ensure that the 210k WSUMs (180,000+ Credits) target for CoGC is achieved.